 There will be two midterm exams and one final exam.
-The midterm exams are exams in which you will write pseudo-code to describe algorithms and/or you will solve conceptual problems related to the course material.
-The final exam is no exception; it will cover the material from the end of the second exam to the end of the semester.
-Please note that the final exam is not cumulative.
+The exams will require that you write pseudo-code and possibly C++ code to describe algorithms and/or solve conceptual problems related to the course material.
+There are also conceptual questions on most exams, that may require short answers of various kinds.

-Weight Towards

-Exam Component of Weight Towards
+${f Weight\ Towards}$

-\mathbf{Exam} Grade Final Grade Exam Date
+Exam Final Grade Exam Date

-1 30% 21% Oct.
-3
+1 15% September 26

-2 30% 21% Nov.
-7
+2 15% November 7

-3 40% 28% Monday, Dec.
-23, 11:30 - 13:30
+3 40% December 19, 11:30 - 13:30